How Do You Finance a Knockdown Rebuild?

 How are you assessed for a construction loan?

-“Lenders will use loan-to-value ratio (LVR) combined with an income test to work out how much you can borrow,” says Polatkesen.
-LVR is the percentage of the loan amount compared to your property’s value.
-Typically, lenders are comfortable with an LVR of up to 80 percent, meaning you’ll need at least 20 percent deposit.
-But if you have enough equity in your current property, you may not need any deposit.
+“Lenders will use a loan-to-value ratio (LVR) combined with an income test to work out how much you can borrow,” says Polatkesen.
+LVR is the percentage of the loan amount compared to the property value of your home.
+Typically, lenders are comfortable with an LVR of up to 80 percent, meaning you’ll need at least a 20 percent savings deposit.
+But if you have enough equity in your current home, you may not need a deposit at all.

-“For a knockdown-rebuild, lenders will look at the value of your land plus the new, completed property.
+“For a knockdown rebuild, lenders will look at the value of your existing land plus the new, completed home and its property value.
 So, if your current property is worth $1.1 million, but $100k of that is the house that is being demolished, they will put the land value at $1 million.
-If you have a $500k building contract for the new house, they will then add that to the final value, putting it at $1.5 million.
+If you have a $500k building contract for the new house, they will then add that to the final market value, putting it at $1.5 million.
 Assuming you don’t have a mortgage, they may then lend you $500k against that $1.5 million value,” he says.

 How much deposit do you need for a construction loan?